TobyLobster/StarshipCommand2022/README.md

 ## Final thoughts
 It is subjective of course, but I've always had a soft spot for Starship Command.
 It has unique elements that make it stand out from the herd.
 The explosions look great with a full particle system going on, with pieces rotating away.
 The way you can spray bullets around is very satisfying, and the physics are very believable.

-I believe this updated version retains the spirit of the original game, but more dynamic and responsive.
+I believe this updated version retains the spirit of the original game, but improves the speed and responsiveness, with a few bells and whistles added.
 Now I must be going, the frontiers of space need defending...

 TobyLobster